gas pipline access point

 Photo: Walter Baxter, CC BY-SA 2.0.

-Bolton is a small village and former civil parish, now in the parish of Hedgeley, in the county of Northumberland, England.
+Bolton is a village in the civil parish of Hedgeley, in the county of Northumberland, England.
 It is situated on the north side of the River Aln, about two miles east by north from Whittingham, and 5+1⁄2 miles west from Alnwick.
 Bolton is situated 2 miles west of gas pipline access point.

 Hulne Priory